The64thGamer/cheeseepedia/content/wiki/creative-engineering.md

 #### December 2023

 - On December 28th, Burt 'Bubba' Wilson, writer for the Rock-afire Explosion and voice of Fatz, passed away in his sleep at age 68.
-CEI would acknowledge this and pay tribute in multiple video uploads around the same time.<sup>(1)</sup>
+CEI would acknowledge this and pay tribute in multiple video uploads around the same time.{{< cite 1 >}}

 ### 2024

 #### January 2024

 - On January 18th the {{< wiki-link "Moonrockers Showtape" >}} plays in public at Gulliver's Kingdom and is seen online in full for the first time ever.
-Recordings of the event would go live over the next week until the raw audio would be uploaded for the first time on January 24th.<sup>(2)</sup>
+Recordings of the event would go live over the next week until the raw audio would be uploaded for the first time on January 24th.{{< cite 2 >}}

 #### February 2024